God is dead

 "God is dead: but considering the state the species Man is in, there will perhaps be caves, for ages yet, in which his shadow will be shown."

-Nietzsche had some help in forming that thought.
+Nietzsche [part man, part moustache] had some help in forming that thought.
 In 1854, Gérard de Nerval (the nom-de-plume of the French poet and translator Gérard Labrunie), wrote, in his Le Chiméres:

 "Dieu est mort! le ciel est vide - Pleurez! enfants, vous n'avez plus de pére" (God is dead!
 Heaven is empty - Weep, children, you no longer have a father)